 What is Festa della Donna?

 On “Festa della Donna” day, women of all ages gather with their female friends and family members to celebrate their womanhood.
-Women receive flowers, gifts, and special treatment from the men in their lives.
-Women also participate in social and cultural events, concerts, and exhibitions.
+Women receive gifts, flowers, and special treatment from the men in their lives.
+They also participate in social and cultural events, concerts, and exhibitions.

 The Mimosa Flower: Symbol of Festa della Donna